 Project Involvement

-Identify the local organizations/entities/groups that will be involved in and will provide assistance/information to you to assist in the performance of the project.
+Identify the local organizations/entities/groups that will be involved in and will provide assistance/information to assist you with this project.
 This includes community-based organizations and/or community liaisons representing residents directly affected by the project work in the target area(s).

-Project involvement may be provided by a broad and diverse group of entities including, but not limited to, community-based organizations (e.g., neighborhood groups, citizen groups, business organizations, etc.), as well as community liaisons, property owners, lenders, developers, cities/towns within a regional organization’s target area, entities that are a part of a formal partnership agreement (e.g., through an MOA), and the general public.
+Project involvement may be provided by a broad and diverse group of entities including, but not limited to, community-based organizations (e.g., neighborhood groups, citizen groups, business organizations, etc.), as well as community liaisons, property owners, lenders, developers, cities/towns within a regional organization’s target area(s), entities that are a part of a formal partnership agreement (e.g., through an MOA), and the general public.

 (See Section I.B. for additional information on community liaisons, which may be supported by the grant through participant support costs.)